DCU Anti-Bullying Centre header

 Academic biography

-As a Clinical Sociologist, James is committed to the application of theory and research to real world challenges.
-He holds several positions of responsibility related to bullying and digital safety including as a Chair of UNESCO's Scientific Committee on Bullying and Cyberbullying, the World Anti-Bullying Forum, the Ministerial Steering Committee on School Bullying, the National Advisory Council on Online Safety, and previously on the NCCA Sub-Committee on Intercultural Education for Primary Schools.
-He has presented his research at the OECD, the UN, WHO, and USAID.
+A clinical sociologist by training, Professor O’Higgins Norman is dedicated to applying theory and evidence-based research to the intersection of real-world issues and education.
+He has served in numerous advisory and leadership roles, including as Chair of UNESCO’s Scientific Committee on Bullying and Cyberbullying, the World Anti-Bullying Forum, the Ministerial Steering Committee on School Bullying, and the National Advisory Council on Online Safety.
+He has also contributed to the NCCA’s Sub-Committee on Intercultural Education for Primary Schools.
+His work has been presented at major international bodies including the OECD, United Nations, WHO, and USAID.

-James has served as a member of the editorial board of the Journal of Pastoral Care in Education and the Journal of Religious Education.
-He is a founding Editor-in-Chief of the International Journal of Bullying Prevention and has been published in several highly ranked journals including the British Journal of Educational Psychology, Journal of Feminist Media Studies, and the Journal of Environmental Research and Public Health.
-He is co-editor of the Wiley-Blackwell Handbook on Bullying.
+Professor O’Higgins Norman is a founding Editor-in-Chief of the International Journal of Bullying Prevention and has served on the editorial boards of the Journal of Pastoral Care in Education and the Journal of Religious Education.
+His research has been widely published in leading academic journals, including the British Journal of Educational Psychology, Feminist Media Studies, and the Journal of Environmental Research and Public Health.
+He is also co-editor of the Wiley-Blackwell Handbook on Bullying.

-In 2020, James received the President's Award for Research Impact for his research on bullying interventions in post-primary schools.
-He also received a DCU Invent Commercialisation Award in 2019 and 2022 for his research on bullying and digital safety with social media and telecommunications companies.
+In recognition of his impactful research, he received the DCU President’s Award for Research Impact in 2020.
+He was also honoured with the DCU Invent Commercialisation Award in both 2019 and 2022 for his work on bullying and digital safety in partnership with social media and telecommunications organisations.

 Research interests